 - AI agents for data cleaning, validation, and enrichment

-- Real-time sync across cloud and on-prem systems
+- Real-time sync across cloud and on-premises systems

-- Built-in access control, audit logs, and compliance features
+- Built-in access controls, audit logs, and compliance reporting

 2. Hevo Data

-Hevo is a no-code data pipeline platform that allows businesses to move data in real time from over 150 sources into warehouses, lakes, and analytics platforms.
-It’s built for minimal setup and automates schema mapping, data transformations, and monitoring, helping organizations reduce manual ETL effort.
+Hevo Data is a no-code data pipeline platform that moves data in real time from over 150 sources into warehouses, lakes, and analytics platforms.
+It automates schema mapping, data transformations, and monitoring, making it a practical choice for teams that want managed ELT without engineering overhead.

-- Auto schema mapping to adapt to changing data structures
+- Automatic schema mapping that adapts to changing data structures

-- Real-time data sync to ensure timely insights
+- Real-time data sync for timely reporting across systems

 - Pre-built connectors for SaaS apps, databases, and APIs